compiledcode83/event-signal/README.md

 ```

 ## addListener(listener, once)
 Add a `listener` to the event signal instance.
 Passing an optional `true` for `once` will automatically remove the listener after one call.

-Returns self.
+Returns the `EventSignal`.

 Param          | Type          | Description
 ---------------|---------------|---------------------------------------------------